Read Mission Minded Management on Alltop

 By Michelle Malay Carter on March 7, 2008

-It has been my practice to offer you a lighter post on Fridays.
-I try to step down from my soap box and chill.
-This week, I have not found anything that is of high enough quality to offer.
+:) Dear Readers, It?has been my practice to offer you a lighter post on Fridays.?
+I try to step down from my soap box and chill.?
+This week, I have not found anything that is of?high enough quality to?offer.??
 The best I have is a cheesy poem.
+Roses are red.
+Violets are blue.
+I researched […]

 Requisite Managerial Authority Four - Employee Deselection versus Termination